 top of page

-Laura McElfresh - mixed media painter
+Laura McElfresh - Mixed Media Painter

-Colorado Artist
+Aurora, Colorado

 As an artist I am focused on evolution, connection and creation.
 I’ve always experimented; through that exploration I found Batik.